mahmoud-drwsh/MahmoudBooks/README.md

 # About The App

 This app is a partial clone of Google books.
-The reason for that is the goal of this submission is showing that we understand the concepts mentioned in the class up to the respective submission.
+The reason for that is that the goal of this submission is showing that we understand the concepts mentioned in the class up to the respective submission.

 # Submission 2 requirements

 1. CI application
-   For CI, I used CircleCi.
-The workflow has two jobs, one for the android instrumentation tests, and another for building the APK file and uploading it to as an artifact.
+   For CI, I used CircleCI.
+The workflow has two jobs, one for the Android instrumentation tests, and another for building the APK file and uploading it as an artifact.
    The app has two instrumentation tests in the data module and they are the ones run by CircleCi.
    This link can be used to view the CircleCI project: https://app.circleci.com/pipelines/github/mahmoud-drwsh/MahmoudBooks?invite=true
    The project is available on GitHub as well and can be accessed by anyone on GitHub, and here's the link: https://github.com/mahmoud-drwsh/MahmoudBooks
 2. LeakCanary
-   I have added LeakCanary to this project and when the app is run, not issues are shown.
+   I have added LeakCanary to this project and when the app is run, no issues are shown.
 3. Performance-related issues
    There are no problems when running the Android performance code inspection.
 4. Obfuscation